The KS1 class consists of children in Year 1 and Year 2. They are taught by Mrs Entwistle and Mrs Leedham.

 Maths lessons are next.
 We follow 'Maths Mastery' where every child can enjoy and succeed.
 Each child is given time and opportunities to fully explore mathematical concepts, challenging them through investigations using their ideas in new and complex ways.

 In our class we have daily times of quiet and reflection, a time to think and be still.
 We follow the 'Come and See' project for Catholic Schools.
 The areas are taught in 4 week blocks and include a time to explore, reveal and respond to each area.
-This Autumn term we will be studying the three themes of Beginnings, Signs & Symbols and Preperations.
+This Spring term we will be studying the three themes of Books, Thanks Giving and Opportunities.
 Each theme will take 4 weeks.

 Phonics and Reading